Project-MONAI/MONAI/docs/source/highlights.md

 To accelerate some heavy computation progress, C++/CUDA implementation can be an impressive method, which usually brings even hundreds of times faster performance.
 MONAI contains some C++/CUDA optimized modules, like `Resampler`, `Conditional random field (CRF)`, `Fast bilateral filtering using the permutohedral lattice`, and fully support C++/CUDA programs in CI/CD and building package.

 ## Applications
 The research area of medical image deep learning is expanding fast.
-To apply the latest achievements into applications, MONAI contains many application components to build end-to-end solutions or prototypes for other similiar use cases.
+To apply the latest achievements into applications, MONAI contains many application components to build end-to-end solutions or prototypes for other similar use cases.

 ### 1. DeepGrow modules for interactive segmentation
 [A reimplementation](https://github.com/Project-MONAI/MONAI/tree/master/monai/apps/deepgrow) of the DeepGrow components, which is deep learning based semi-automated segmentation approach that aims to be a "smart" interactive tool for region of interest delineation in medical images, originally proposed by: